Course Descriptions and Registration

 GUITAR BEGINNING- In this course students will develop their musical potential through studying the guitar.
 This includes reading music, creating a beautiful tone, building technical skills, and forming responsible rehearsal habits.
 Students will build their music vocabulary, their sensitivity in intonation, and their accuracy in playing rhythms.
 They will also strengthen their listening skills through analyzing and evaluating musical performances.

 GUITAR INTERMEDIATE- Prerequisite for this class is Beginning Guitar.
-In this course, students will build on the skills learned in beginning guitar class.
+In this course, students will build on the skills learned in the beginning guitar class.
 They will continue to read more advanced music notation, build tone and technical skills, and rehearse in small and large groups with other guitar students.
 They will also strengthen their listening skills through analyzing and evaluating musical performances.

 JOURNALISM I-- This course introduces students to the world of journalism.
 Students learn and practice the basics of interviewing, researching, original writing, photography, revising/editing, and publishing via a variety of publications.
 Students interested in this class need the following skills to be successful: a desire to write, editing skills, investigative/research abilities, able to work under and meet deadlines, and Chromebook/computer technology/word processing skills; in addition to be an independent self-starting worker with few absences.
 NOTE: The Journalism Department sponsors the TJHS dances to raise funds for this elective each semester.
 Students must apply to be considered for this class.
 Pick up an application when the junior high counselors visit your school, or at 6th grade welcome night or visit TJHS website/counseling center/registration or contact Mrs. Sullivan (rsullivan@tooeleschools.org) if you have any questions.